What is a professional home inspection?

-Contact the inspection company to schedule your inspection as soon as possible after acceptance of your offer to purchase the home in order to give both you and your inspector maximum flexibility in scheduling.
+Contact the inspection company to schedule your inspection as soon as possible after accepting your offer to purchase the home to give both you and your inspector maximum flexibility in scheduling.
 During periods of heavy real estate activity, it is not unusual for inspection companies such as ours to be “booked up” as far as seven days in advance.

-Once you have agreed on the appointed inspection date and time, it is imperative that you honor your commitment to your appointment.
+Once you have agreed on the appointed inspection date and time, you must honor your commitment to your appointment.
 After all, by making your appointment, your inspector has committed that valuable time period to you and, in busy times, it may not be possible to reschedule your inspection.

 What about payment?

 While the form of payment inspection companies accept varies among inspection firms, payment is typically due upon completion of the inspection.
-In order to maintain their position as impartial third parties with no ties to the sale of the properties they inspect, most inspection companies do not defer payment until the closing of the real estate transaction or of escrow.
+To maintain their position as impartial third parties with no ties to the sale of the properties they inspect, most inspection companies do not defer payment until closing the real estate transaction or escrow.
 When payment for the inspection is in any way contingent on the closing, it creates the appearance of a potential conflict of interest for the inspection company.
-In addition, most inspection companies are small businesses that do not want to increase their costs by having to “chase” accounts due.
+Also, most inspection companies are small businesses that do not want to increase their costs by having to “chase” accounts due.
 Such costs would have to be passed on to their customers in the form of higher inspection fees.